 With the rise of global value chains, numerous researchers have used world input-output tables (WIOTs) to shed light on international economics issues.
 These tables are helpful to measure exposure to international risk (Borin, Mancini and Taglioni, 2022), allocate carbon emissions across countries (Airebule, Cheng and Ishikawa, 2022) or look into the beneficiary of trade-generated income (Bohn, Brakman and Dietzenbache, 2021).

-In a recent paper (Camatte et al., 2021), we use WIOTs to analyze cost-push inflation.
-Using several datasets covering most advanced and emerging economies, we perform an accounting exercise by way of large matrices inversions.
+In a recent paper (Camatte et al., 2021), we use WIOTs to analyze cost-push inflation using several WIOTs covering most advanced and emerging economies.
+Results from different WIOTs converge and can be extrapolated to recent years.
+We show that Eurozone country have very different vulnerability to external shocks, which makes it difficult to calibrate any common reaction to a shock.

-In this column, we use WIOTs to illustrate the vulnerability of Western economies to a rise in energy prices.
-We pay particular attention to country-specific exposures to Russian hydrocarbons.
+In this column, we analyze the elasticity of consumer prices in Western economies to a rise in energy prices (with a focus on a rise in Russian hydrocarbons), and the elasticity of consumer prices to exchange rate variations.

-Vulnerability to hydrocarbon prices
+Elasticity of consumer prices to hydrocarbon prices

 Soaring commodity prices in the wake of Russia’s invasion of Ukraine have shed light on the vulnerability of Western economies to energy-price cost-push inflation.
 According to the International Energy Agency, Russia is Europe’s largest natural gas supplier, meeting 34% of the region’s demand in 2021.
 Germany is particularly vulnerable to an increase in Russian natural gas prices (Afunts, Cate, Helmschrott and Schmidt, 2022).